Prince6574/Simon-Game/README.md

 # Simon-Game
-It's a normal game to create using html , css ,javascript
+It's a normal game to create using html , css ,javascript.